kylelang/TiU-Exam-Merge/README.md

 ## Input Notes

-The results of the online examination should be provided as part of a standard Canvas gradebook download.
+The results of the online examination should be provided as either a standard Canvas gradebook download or a TestVision results file.
 This file must be in CSV format.
 The utility should work with CSV files that use commas `","` or semi-colons `";"` as the field delimiter.

 The results of the on-campus examinations should be provided in the standard scoring report provided by the Student Administration.
 These files must be in